 Finding support after an Acupuncture session?

 Although one session of Acupuncture will most likely not reverse all of our health concerns, it is certainly a start to the healing process and journey with the body and yourself.
 The way you support yourself afterwards matters if the goal is to keep the ball rolling in the well-being department.
-Here are a few simple suggestions on how you can do that:
+Here are a few simple suggestions on how you can do that: This is where our patience is important, to give the body time to do its thing and heal while supporting it the best way that we can through nurturing it, not just with treatments, but paying close attention to what we put in it and how much we push it’s limits.

 ** Something to keep in mind is that you may or you may not feel sore after a treatment and bruising rarely happens and when it does, it should not hurt.
 Questions may be addressed before your treatment.